chef/chef-web-docs/chef_master/source/glossary.rst

    A linting tool for doing static code analysis on cookbooks.

 **Test Kitchen**
-   Test itchen is an integration framework that is used to automatically test cookbook data across any combination of platforms and test suites.
+   Test Kitchen is an integration framework that is used to automatically test cookbook data across any combination of platforms and test suites.
 Test Kitchen is packaged in Chef Workstation.

 **knife**
    A command-line tool that provides an interface between a local chef-repo and the Chef Infra Server.
 Use it to manage nodes, cookbooks, recipes, roles, data bags, environments, bootstrapping nodes, searching the Chef Infra Server, and more.